-If you’re considering plastic surgery and would like to speak with an experienced surgeon about your options, please contact one of our Atlanta Plastic Surgery offices to schedule a consultation.
-In addition to discussing your prospective procedure, we can go over our available financing options for plastic surgery with you.
+If you’d like more tips on helping your skin stay healthy or if you’re interested in any of the many non-surgical or surgical procedures we perform, please contact one of our Atlanta Plastic Surgery offices to schedule a consultation today.
+In addition to discussing your prospective procedure, we can go over our available financing options with you.
 Don’t forget to follow us on Facebook and Twitter for the latest plastic surgery news and updates.